 Cumulative effects on environmental quality resulting from hazardous materials and wastes have occurred due to past actions in the Atlantic and Pacific BOAs.
 As discussed in Section 3.1.3, pollution and marine debris from anthropogenic sources are widespread in the world's oceans and have been adversely impacting marine ecosystems and human health (Landrigan et al. 2020, NOAA 2023c).
 In general, there is less pollution and marine debris in deep offshore ocean areas than in nearshore coastal locations (Landrigan et al. 2020), but cumulative effects from past federal, state, public, and commercial activities have still occurred in the BOAs.
 When considered alone, the Proposed Action hazardous materials and wastes would have negligible to minor impact on environmental quality in the BOAs.
 Any contributions to cumulative effects in the BOAs would be negligible additive effects and no interactive effects have been identified.
-Based on the relatively small amount of potentially hazardous materials and wastes involved with proposed activities, the Proposed Action would have a negligible contribution to cumulative effects from hazardous materials and wastes in the BOAs and would not exceed any CERCLA reportable quality limit.
+Based on the relatively small amount of potentially hazardous materials and wastes involved with proposed activities, the Proposed Action would have a negligible contribution to cumulative effects from hazardous materials and wastes involved with proposed activities, the Proposed Action would have a negligible contribution to cumulative effects from hazardous materials and wastes involved with proposed activities, the Proposed Action would have a negligible contribution to cumulative effects from hazardous materials and wastes in the BOAs and would not exceed any CERCLA reportable quality limit.